Khaled El Sabawi is a Canadian-Palestinian engineer and Founder and President of MENA Geothermal and the TABO Initiative.

 As President of MENA Geothermal, a leading green energy business in the region, El Sabawi installed in 2007 the first geothermal systems in Palestine and in the whole region.
 MENA Geothermal went on to install the largest geothermal system in the Middle East at the American University in Madaba, Jordan, and to receive the National Energy Globe Award in 2008 and again in 2011.

-In late 2010, Al Sabawi became the General Manager of Union Construction and Investment Corporation (UCI), MENA Geothermal parent company and one of the largest real-estate development companies in Palestine.
-At UCI, Al Sabawi founded the TABO initiative (Arabic for «title deed«) which is the first project dedicated to creating title deeds and property rights in Palestine as a means of protecting Palestinian land.
-It helps Palestinians from all over the world to own an affordable plot of land in Palestine and registers residential land in the West Bank by viewing and reserving them online.
-This is in response to land prices increase in Palestine, and to protect against illegal annexation and settlement expansion.
+In late 2010, El Sabawi became the General Manager of Union Construction and Investment Corporation (UCI), MENA Geothermal’s parent company and one of the largest real-estate development companies in Palestine.
+At UCI, El Sabawi founded the TABO initiative (Arabic for «title deed«) which is the first project dedicated to creating title deeds and expanding property rights in Palestine as a means of protecting Palestinian land.
+It also allows Palestinians from all over the world to own an affordable plot of land in Palestine.
+TABO offers affordable and registered plots of residential land in the West Bank, and allows customers, online to view and reserve plots.
+This is a response to land prices increase in Palestine, and to protect Palestinian land with title deed registration against illegal annexation and settlement expansion.

 Subscribe to our newsletter and we will keep you informed on new up-coming events and updates